djpardis/djpardis.github.io/pubs.md

 - <em>Modeling the Facebook social network: The memoryless GEO-P graph model</em>
     <br/>
     <a title="SOGMSC '14'" href="https://mathstat.uoguelph.ca/graduate/sogmsc">SOGMSC</a>, May 21, 2014. [<a href="/files/modeling_the_facebook_social_network.pdf" target="_blank">slides</a>]
     <p><i>Abstract.</i> Online social networks are ubiquitous.
-Social scientists and marketing teams study the resulting social graph to gain insights.
-In order to study these networks, we must design graph algorithms that scale well with the size and order of the corresponding graphs.
-To test these algorithms, random samples need to be generated; in this case the random samples are graphs.
+To study these networks, we need graph algorithms that scale with the size and order of the associated graphs.
+To test these algorithms, random samples need to be generated.
 In this talk, we go over several methods for generating random graphs.
-We are especially interested in the M-GEOP model, and in assessing the fit of these models to our Facebook dataset.</p>
+We are especially interested in the M-GEOP model, and in assessing the fit of these models to the Facebook dataset.</p>

 - <em>Efficient classification based on sparse regression</em>